Thank you to all who attended the 2007 Cheers for Conservation!

 This year’s award marks the 26th presentation of the George E. Cranmer Award, honoring the fourteen members of Colorado’s community of appraisers.
 The Award is named after the former Manager of Denver Parks and Improvements who, through vision, tenacity and force of personality, created a legacy of connecting Coloradans with the land.

-We’re thrilled to be honoring those who literally “value” conservation – all the appraisers that make our work possible.
+We’re thrilled to have honored those who literally “value” conservation – all the appraisers that make our work possible.
 Before a landowner can receive the tax credit for the donation of their conservation easement, an appraiser must visit the land, review myriad assessments, and put a value on something that most of us consider priceless.
 Without them, our work would truly not be possible, and we wish to thank them for being an invaluable part of our critical conservation work.

 The 2017 George E. Cranmer Honorees are: